 2017 – Advanced Life Saving Techniques, United States Lifesaving Association (USLA), Ashville, NC

-What to Write in a Swimming Instructor Resume Skills Section
+Swimming Instructor Resume Skills

 Potential employers may vary in terms of their requirements, but skills (technical, personal, and soft/interpersonal skills) are standard across the board because safety is of the utmost importance.
 Wow, your employer with a skills matrix displayed below, rather than bullet points, better stick to the required 1-2 page resume limit.
 Include each of the skills below that apply to you (and work towards gaining those that don’t yet).
 Make three columns, dedicate one to physical skills, one too technical skills, and soft skills.